THARAGESHWARAN-SATHYAMOORTHY/Research/Countering AI-Driven Penetration Testing Through Dynamic Deception_ A Comprehensive Research Framework.md

 ### 1.2 Research Motivation

 Current deception technologies lack AI-specific countermeasures, suffer from scalability constraints, and fail to adapt in real-time to sophisticated adversaries.
-This research addresses these fundamental gaps through a novel framework that:
+This research addresses these fundamental gaps through **DARME**, a novel framework that:

 1. Targets AI cognitive patterns rather than human decision-making
 2. Employs real-time adaptive learning mechanisms